Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions: Introduction

-The paper is organised as follows: Firstly, we introduce some basic concepts and numerical methods to describe quantitatively these quenched systems mentioned above.
-Then, we present our numerical results from two classes of discrete elastic-string models in the (1+1)- and (2+1)-dimensions, respectively, and compare with those from QEW and QKPZ for the (2+1)-dimensional cases.
+The paper is organised as follows: Firstly, we introduce models and numerical methods to quantitatively describe the {discrete elastic-string systems with quenched disorder}.
+Then, we present our numerical results from two classes of discrete elastic-string models in the (1+1)- and (2+1)-dimensions, respectively, and compare them with those from QEW and QKPZ for the (2+1)-dimensional cases.
 Finally, discussions and conclusions are provided.